47 BJJ Co-op – Training Options

 • Come to regular classes as usual

-• Add topic-based workshops (Submission Garage, positional labs, etc.)
+• Add topic-based workshops (Submission Garage, Karate bunkai deep dive, etc.)

 See workshop format